Community Support Services

 The Community Support Services Unit coordinates several volunteer programs and community engagement efforts.

 The Sheriff's Office has held Citizen Academies since 1996.
 The Academy is taught by front-line employees who take participants on a behind the scenes journey of the work and activities of the Sheriff’s Office.
-The next three-week-six-session course will begin Tuesday, February 20 and continue through Thursday, March 8, 2018.
-Sessions will run each Tuesday and Thursday for three and a half hours per night, from 6:00 PM – 9:30 PM.

 The course is designed to give citizens a better understanding of the duties, responsibilities, equipment, training and facilities of the Sheriff’s Office.
 Topics include patrol procedures, K-9, criminal investigations, crime scene processing, narcotics, crime prevention and the communication center (911 system).
-The academy will also include the topics of court orders, civil process, criminal history, and warrants.
+The academy also includes the topics of court orders, civil process, criminal history, and warrants.
 In addition to classroom sessions, participants will receive tours of the patrol station, the adult detention center (jail), and other Sheriff's Office facilities.

-There is no fee, the only commitment is that participants are asked to attend all six sessions.
-At the conclusion of the academy, graduates will receive a certificate of completion.
+There is no fee, the only commitment is that participants are asked to attend all sessions.
+At the conclusion of the academy, graduates receive a certificate of completion.
 Participants will also be offered volunteer opportunities to continue their partnership with law enforcement.

 Scouting Day is a special event where Boy Scouts, Girl Scouts, and Cub Scouts learn about the work performed by public safety agencies in Ramsey County.
 The annual event includes educational activities, equipment displays and demonstrations.
 Youth and families can interact with deputies, officers, and volunteers from Crime Prevention, DARE, K-9 Unit, S.W.A.T.
-Team, Water Patrol Dive Team, Youth Explorer Post, Community Support Services, County Public Works, Emergency Management, Allina Ambulance, Lake Johanna Fire Department, Army National Guard and more.
+Team, Water Patrol Dive Team, Youth Explorer Post, Community Support Services, County Public Works, Emergency Management, Allina Ambulance, Lake Johanna Fire Department, Salvation Army, Army National Guard and more.

 Hot Dog with a Deputy - Summer events

-On summer evenings the Sheriff's Office Public Safety Services Division visits community parks in the contract communities, bringing along a variety of squad cars and equipment, including a restored food trailer once used by the Salvation Army.
+On summer evenings, the Sheriff's Office Public Safety Services Division visits community parks and neighborhoods in the contract communities, bringing along a variety of squad cars and equipment, including a restored food trailer once used by the Salvation Army.
 Sheriff staff is on hand to interact with and get to know neighborhood residents, aided with the draw of hot dogs, chips, bottled water and frozen fun pops served FREE of charge, thanks to a generous donation from the Ramsey County Sheriff's Foundation.